HewlettPackard/Rancher-on-SimpliVity/README.md

      hostname: lb1.hpe.org      # this is the hostname of the Rancher Server
      validate_certs: False      #
      apiversion: v3             # Playbooks designed for v3 of the API
-     engineInstallURL: 'https://releases.rancher.com/install-docker/19.03.sh'    # All node templates use the same version of Docke
+     engineInstallURL: 'https://releases.rancher.com/install-docker/19.03.sh'    # All node templates use the same version of Docker
    ```

    Finally, configure the `user_cluster` variable.
 To some extent, you can configure the user cluster that the playbooks will deploy.
 This is achieved by configuring the variable `user_cluster` in `group_vars/all/vars.yml`.
 An example is provided below: